vaiopower project homepage

 download

-Please note that this software is specific for Linux as it depends on certain features of the Linux kernel.
+Please note that this software is specific for Linux as it depends on certain unique features of the Linux kernel.
 Unfortunately, it will not work on other operating systems.

 supported hardware

 Vaiopower uses the SNY5001 (aka Sony Notebook Control or SonyNC) ACPI device for managing DVD and sound card and SNY6001 (aka Sony Programmable I/O Control, SPIC or SonyPI) for Bluetooth and WWAN.
 However, not all Vaio laptops include these devices, and even if they do, they do not always provide all the functionality.
 Take a look into the /sys/devices/platform/sony-laptop/ directory to find out whether the corresponding files (cdpower, audiopower, bluetoothpower and wwanpower) are present.
 If some of these files are missing, then those devices cannot be managed.
+Please note that virtually all of the currently manufactured Vaio laptops have none of these files, so they are completely unsupported.

 usage

-which disables the audio and powers down the sound card.
+Vaiopower is a command line interface tool.
+Typical uses look like sudo vaiopower audio off which disables the audio and powers down the sound card.
 See the bundled man page or run “vaiopower --help” for further details.

 Additionally, vaiopower is invoked at boot time when it powers down all devices set up in /etc/vaiopower.conf.
-Vaiopower also runs automatically at a few ACPI events, hibernating, suspending and resuming, when it works around several glitches in Sony Vaio laptops' power management (such as network card in docking station not being initialized properly, or power states of particular devices not being preserved).
+Vaiopower also runs automatically at a few udev events, and hibernating, suspending and resuming, when it works around several glitches in Sony Vaio laptops' power management (such as network card in docking station not being initialized properly, or power states of particular devices not being preserved).
 Those actions take place silently in the background, and the user does not need to set up anything in this respect.

 license